derb12/pybaselines/docs/user_guide/performance.rst

-Starting with pybaselines version 1.2.0, pybaselines has experimental support for the free-threaded builds of CPython (see https://py-free-threading.github.io/ for more information) to allow the use of multithreading through the standard library `threading <https://docs.python.org/3/library/threading.html>`_ module to decrease computation time.
+Starting with pybaselines version 1.2.0, pybaselines has experimental support for the free-threaded builds of CPython (see https://py-free-threading.github.io/ for more information) to allow the use of multithreading to decrease computation time when fitting multiple datasets.

 .. warning::
     If not using a free-threaded Python build (first made available in CPython version 3.13),